ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

-It tends to be considered good practice nowadays when a function can fail in cases that are not bugs (i.e., not `assert false`, but network failures, keys not present, etc.) to return a more explicit type such as `'a option` or `('a, 'b) result` (see next section).
+It tends to be considered good practice nowadays when a function can fail in cases that are not bugs (i.e., not `assert false`, but network failures, keys not present, etc.) to return type such as `'a option` or `('a, 'b) result` (see next section) rather than throwing an exception.

 ### Naming Conventions

 There are two naming conventions to have two versions of the same partial
 function: one raising exception, the other returning an option.
-In the above examples, the convention of the standard library is to add an `_opt` suffix to name of the version of the function that returns an option instead of raising exceptions.
+In the above examples, the convention of the standard library is used: adding an `_opt` suffix to name of the version of the function that returns an option instead of raising exceptions.
 ```ocaml
 val find: ('a -> bool) -> 'a list -> 'a
 (** @raise Not_found *)